-PDN’s mission is to contribute to the sustainable management of protected areas in Africa through delegated management, for biodiversity conservation, security and local development.
+Parcs de Noé’s mission is to contribute to the sustainable management of protected areas in Africa through delegated management for biodiversity conservation, security and local development.

-Engaging in delegated management means taking on full responsibility for PA Management, ensuring transparency towards the government, the donors and the park’s stakeholdZers and guaranteeing results.
-This means:
+Engaging in delegated management means taking on full responsibility for PA Management, ensuring transparency towards the government, the donors and the park’s stakeholders, as well as guaranteeing results.
+This means that:

 - Sovereignty is respected

 - Long-term agreements (about 20 years),

 - A broad range of financial solutions (institutional, private, revenue generation)